Capital hike brings Air France under government's wing

 Ryanair did not immediately respond to a request for comment.

+Other measures include the extension of state guarantees on 4 billion euros in bank lending to Air France-KLM.

+Deutsche Bank, HSBC and Natixis are advising the airline on its refinancing.

-The bailout is the closest a major European carrier has come to renationalisation, after Germany took a 16.7% holding in Lufthansa as part of its rescue package.
+The bailout is the closest a major European carrier has come to renationalisation, after Germany took a 16.7% Lufthansa holding as part of its rescue package.

 The Netherlands, which bought 14% of Air France-KLM in 2019 to counter French influence, will not join the capital hike - breaking a governance stalemate at the group while potentially adding to break-up pressures from some Dutch political quarters.